-I started my career as an organizing/productivity coach and speaker when a friend and mentor asked me what I would do if I had a free afternoon with no other obligations.
+I started my career as an organizing/productivity consultant and speaker when a friend and mentor asked me what I would do if I had a free afternoon with no other obligations.
 My answer?
 I told her I’d likely organize a closet or clean out the kitchen cabinets!
 She then asked me why wasn’t I working as a professional organizer?
 Well, I’ve been professionally organizing ever since.

 I first spent 20 years as a teacher, so my communication, teaching, and training skills were tested and honed over and over.
 It taught me patience and how to discover someone’s particular learning style which proves invaluable when I’m teaching clients new and more productive ways of doing what they do.
 In 2008, I established my business, The Organized Way, and then rebranded in 2019 to Griffith Productivity Solutions (GPS) to fully capture the work I do with individuals, teams, and corporate entities to improve personal and professional productivity.